Zylz8/GAM531-A2/GAM531-A2/README.md

 # GAM531-A2

+1. Creates two vectors -> compute dot, cross, normalize.
+2. Creates a matrix -> apply scaling, rotation, translation to a point.
+3. Creates a quaternion -> applys rotation to a vector

 The Library Used was OpenTK.
 (OpenTK.Mathematics - allows use of Vector3, Vector4, Matrix4, Quaternion, MathHelper)
 The project implements vector, matrix, and quaternion operations in C#.
 - Addition